The C&TH Guide to Buying & Selling Luxury Online

 Is it worth selling?

-Top luxury resale sites are not a virtual dumping ground for too-good-for-charity pieces – they have an extremely selective selling process depending on how many of each item they already have in their books and whether they deem each piece sellable and ‘current’ enough.
+Top designer resale sites are not a virtual dumping ground for too-good-for-charity pieces – they have an extremely selective selling process depending on how many of each item they already have in their books and whether they deem each piece sellable and ‘current’ enough.
 Work out a price that you’d be happy with for parting with a loved-but-never-worn piece, which takes into account the cut from commission too.
 You may be surprised at how much people are willing to pay – good or bad, but it’s important to set a reserve price.
 On Cudoni, for example, you’ll be asked your reserve up front and they won’t sell your item until it’s been met, but not all sites operate in the same way.
 Do your homework before agreeing to list, to avoid nasty surprises.

 What about fakes?